Trying to find affordable health insurance for self-employed isn’t easy. There are many choices but not all of them are within your budget.

 They also have more than 10,000 licensed insurance agents who are available to help match you with the best, and more affordable health care option.

-Think of GoHealth as your personal matchmaker and platform to help navigate your health insurance plans and costs.
+Think of GoHealth as your personal matchmaker and platform to help navigate your health insurance cost and plans.

 And the best part is they specifically offer self-employed health insurance for those of us who own our own businesses.

-For more info head over to the GoHealth website.
+For more information head over to the GoHealth website.